 Understanding logo design will help you meet your clients’ needs and target your audience, so it pays to review some of the most iconic logos ever.
 This online game puts your knowledge to the test with timed questions, asking you to identify a brand from a partial logo element.
 Every time you play, you’ll get a new set of 10 logos to go through, so time yourself and see how quickly you can recognize your peers’ creations.
 Maybe one of yours will be up there soon!

 Typography is a vast field, where subtleties matter.
 As a designer with a keen eye, it pays to identify font faces as quickly as possible so you can find them when the need arises.
 Practice your attention to detail with this game and see how accurately you can match a set of glyphs with their font.
 Forget looking through the code to find out the families — you’ll start calling them out before you know it.

 While it does have its applications, the famously overused font is a source of frustration for many designers.
 What better way to wrap up this list than by releasing some tension and putting some bullet holes through the font you love to hate?
 Don’t think you’re not learning anything, either.
 Hitting your target consistently takes speed and precision with your mouse, so go ahead and develop those motor skills while letting off some steam!

 While there’s no substitute for real-world experience, as an effective designer you’ll need to unleash your creativity by knowing your way around your tools and techniques, even if they aren’t applied with every project.

-These games will help hone your skills so they don’t get rusty, making you a faster, cleaner and more flexible designer.
+These online games will help hone your skills so they don’t get rusty, making you a faster, cleaner and more flexible designer.
 So keep playing, and have fun!